McCormick Place Convention Center—S102—Level 1

 Environmental Insurance

 Issue: Environmental insurance (also known as pollution insurance or pollution coverage) provides coverage for loss or damages resulting from unexpected releases of pollutants typically excluded in general liability and property insurance policies.
-The losses or damages covered by environmental insurance usually arise in the form of claims against insureds for bodily injury, property damage, cleanup costs, and business interruption.
+The loss or damage covered by environmental insurance usually arises in the form of claims against insureds for bodily injury, property damage, cleanup costs, and business interruption.

 Standard general liability and property insurance policies exclude most losses connected to pollution with very few exceptions, such as from smoke from an out-of-control fire or fumes from a faulty heating or air-conditioning system.

-Overview: According to market experts, the increase in the frequency and severity of environmental claims is expected to continue in 2021.
+Overview: According to market experts, the frequency and severity of environmental claims is expected to see an increase in 2024.
 The increase in claims could be partially driven by natural catastrophes, such as floods and earthquakes.
 Catastrophic events can damage infrastructure for transportation, mining, water and energy, elevating concerns of environmental risk exposure.
 Additionally, claims activity is increasing in many states due to the presence of perfluoroalkyl and polyfluoroalkyl substances (PFAS) in groundwater.
 According to the Environmental Protection Agency, exposure to the man-made chemical PFAS has been linked to adverse health effects.

 Litigation regarding coverage of environmental risks is often the result of misinterpretation of policies whose language about pollution points more to exclusion than coverage.
+The pollution exclusion is standard in many commercial general liability policies, and unless there is a specific provision that includes coverage for pollution-related losses, policyholders may not have the protection they assume they have.
 Specialists argue that if there is not an explicit insuring agreement for losses caused by pollutants, the coverage is not true environmental insurance.
-Often, policyholders were not aware of their environmental loss exposures nor were they informed about environmental insurance coverage options.
+Often, policyholders were not aware of their environmental loss exposures, nor were they informed about environmental insurance coverage options.

-The environmental insurance industry is entering a transformative time as the marketplace is reaching maturity after more than 25 years.
-The market for the environmental insurance market is estimated to be about $2 billion in annual premiums with double-digit growth, outpacing the annual growth rate of the general property and casualty marketplace.
+The environmental insurance industry is undergoing a significant transformation, having matured after more than 25 years of development.
+As of 2021, it has reached an annual premium of approximately $2 billion and has experienced double-digit growth, surpassing the growth rate of the broader property and casualty insurance market.
 Like other segments of the insurance industry, the environmental insurance space is primed for the use of big data to drive new innovative solutions and develop targeted new products.
+The integration of big data analytics can help insurers better understand environmental risks.
+This can lead to more accurately priced premiums, improved risk management, and the creation of coverage solutions that are more closely aligned with the emerging needs of businesses and the environment.

 Status: The NAIC Property and Casualty (C) Committee serves as a forum for discussing issues and solutions related to environmental concerns and the development, suitability, and availability of related insurance products.